angular/angular/src/material/datepicker/datepicker.md

 *Please note: `MatNativeDateModule` is based off the functionality available in JavaScript's native [`Date` object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date).
 Thus it is not suitable for many locales.
 One of the biggest shortcomings of the native `Date` object is the inability to set the parse format.
-We highly recommend using the `MomentDateAdapter` or a custom `DateAdapter` that works with the formatting/parsing library of your choice.*
+We strongly recommend using an adapter based on a more robust formatting and parsing library.
+You can use the `MomentDateAdapter` or a custom `DateAdapter` that works with the library of your choice.*

 These modules include providers for `DateAdapter` and `MAT_DATE_FORMATS`.